AriFordsham/GHCWiki/commentary.md

   - [ExternalCore](external-core): Describes the process of bringing External Core up to speed.
 Once finished, this will simply describe what External Core is, and how it works.
   - [HaddockComments](haddock-comments): Some notes about how the Haddock comment support is implemented.
   - [ExplicitCallStack](explicit-call-stack): Notes about maintaining an explicit call stack, to support error attribution and profiling.
+  - [SQL-Like Comprehensions](sql-like-comprehensions): Notes on the ongoing implementation of SPJs "Comprehensive Comprehensions".

 - The Runtime System